Guest Of Honor At Fastaval

-At Fastaval we want to learn about new game cultures and other designers experience.
+At Fastaval we want to learn about new game cultures and other designers' experiences.
 But our guest of honor program is not just about receiving, but about passing on Fastaval’s many unique traditions and design culture.
-Throughout the yeas we have had several Guests of Honor who was not only deeply inspired by the people and the games they met at Fastaval, but also came back to contribute creatively.
+Throughout the years we have had several Guests of Honor who was not only deeply inspired by the people and the games they met at Fastaval, but also came back to contribute creatively.
 We are very proud of the creative space that Fastaval has become through the years and we look forward to hosting new exciting people every easter.

 Martin Nielsen has been one of the leading forces behind the development of the special Nordic chamber larp tradition, which in many ways is both inspired by the Fastaval scenario tradition and has contributed to its further development.
 Martin has, among other things, organized the international chamber larp festival Grenselandet in Oslo for more than a decade, just as he has written scenarios for international role-play festivals in e.g. Minsk and England, as well as to Black Box Copenhagen.
 In addition to chamber larps, Martin has organized the larp congress Knudepunkt and has been involved in a number of exciting international larp projects through his great involvement in Fantasiforbundet - a Norwegian NGO.
 Together with a team from Norway and Belarus, Martin was behind projects like the Larpwriter Summer School in Lithuania, which later inspired Orkerne kommer's summer school in Denmark and several larp projects in Palestine and Lebanon.
 Finally, Martin has also designed major international live role-playing games Home Planet and Alligiance.